2025 Nominations for Board Members

 Accessibility

-If there are no changes to our rules (constitution), the process is to determine if there are more nominees than vacancies.
-If not, the nominees are taken to be elected.
-Otherwise, there is a vote.
+After nominations are reviewed, the process is to determine if there are more nominees than vacancies.
+If not, the nominees are taken to be elected and are endorsed at the AGM.
+Otherwise, members vote at the AGM.